 Employee ownership and shared capitalism as concepts are relatively new to India but strongly impact the startup ecosystem.
 Thanks to the benefits that ESOPs (Employee Stock Ownership Plans) bring to the table, they have become a permanent strand in the DNA of every startup.

 To offer ESOPs, founders are required to dilute a part of their equity and carve the ESOP pool.
 From this pool, ESOPs or equity options are granted to employees.
 If the pool gets exhausted, founders and investors may dilute further equity to replenish the pool in successive fundraising rounds.
-Thus, the ESOP pool size is inversely proportional to the company’s growth – as the company matures, its ESOP pool size reduces (read our blog on ESOP pool here).
+Thus, the ESOP pool size is inversely proportional to its growth – as the company matures, its ESOP pool size reduces.
 Subsequently, ESOP grants to employees decrease.

 Satheesh KV, ex-HR Director of Flipkart and co-founder of Spottabl, said in one of our webinars,